Inference in high-dimensional online changepoint detection: Theoretical analysis

-\end{thm} The main conclusion of Theorem~\ref{Thm:Length} is that, with high probability, the length of the confidence interval is of the same order, up to a logarithmic factor, as the average detection delay guarantee for the \texttt{ocd}$'$ procedure \citep[][Theorem~4]{CWS2020}.
-Note that the choices of inputs in Theorem~\ref{Thm:Length} are identical to those in Theorem~\ref{Thm:Coverage}, except that we now ask for some additional observations after the changepoint declaration, the number of which is of the same order of magnitude as the length of the interval.
+\end{thm} As mentioned following Theorem~\ref{Thm:Coverage}, we can take $r$ to be the maximum of an appropriate quantile of the detection delay distribution of $\mathrm{CP}$ and a quantity that is of order $s/\beta^2$ up to logarithmic factors.
+The main conclusion of Theorem~\ref{Thm:Length} is that, with high probability, the length of the confidence interval is then of this same order $r$.
+Whenever the quantile of the detection delay distribution achieves the maximum above --- which is the case, up to logarithmic factors, for the \texttt{ocd}$'$ base procedure (see Proposition~\ref{prop:ocdsatisfyassumption}) --- we can conclude that with high probability, the length of the \texttt{ocd\_CI} confidence interval is of the same order as this detection delay quantile (which is the best one could hope for).
+Note that the choices of inputs in Theorem~\ref{Thm:Length} are identical to those in Theorem~\ref{Thm:Coverage}, except that we now ask for order $r$ additional observations after the changepoint declaration.

-\subsection{Support recovery}
+\subsection{Support Recovery}